 It also has lower credit score requirements, and no mortgage insurance is required.
 You do, however, have to pay a one-time funding fee.
 It can either be paid at closing or rolled into your mortgage amount.

-The fee amount varies depending on a few different factors, including your down payment amount, your type of service, and whether or not you’ve used a VA loan in the past.
-But if you’re regular military personnel and a first-time user of the VA loan with a zero dollar down payment, your funding fee will total 2.15% of the loan amount.
+The fee amount varies depending on a few different factors, including your down payment amount, your type of service, and whether you’ve used a VA loan in the past.
+But if you are regular military personnel and a first-time user of the VA loan with a zero dollar down payment, your funding fee will total 2.15% of the loan amount.

 For the sake of comparison, let’s look at the $190,000 loan again.
 In this scenario, your funding fee comes to $4,085.
 Since it’s just a one-time fee, the impact on your monthly payment would be fairly minimal since it’s spread out over 30 years.